x

 • Close all windows, doors, and vents.
 This prevents drafts from encouraging the fire to spread in your home.

-• Make sure doors are unlocked so that you can get out and any emergency workers or firefighters can get in.span>
+• Make sure doors are unlocked so that you can get out and any emergency workers or firefighters can get in.

 • Shelter in interior rooms.
-If the fire gets close, the outer rooms will be the hottest.
+Note that if the fire gets close, the outer rooms will be the hottest.

 Additional Avenues of Survival